Top 30 iOS Development Interview Questions and Answers

 Completions are closures that are called when a network request completes.

-Q25.
-How will you describe iOS manual memory management for a new developer in few words?
+Q. How would you describe iOS manual memory management to a new developer in a few words?

 iOS manual memory management requires developers to manually allocate and deallocate memory for objects.